Museum on the Mound

 What is the architecture of the Museum on the Mound?

 The Museum on the Mound in Edinburgh is housed in the historic Bank of Scotland Head Office.
-This neoclassical building was designed by architect David Bryce and was built between 1802 and 1806.
+Between 1802 and 1806, David Bryce, an architect, designed this neoclassical structure.
 Its architecture features traditional Greek Revival style with grand pillars and detailed stonework.
-The interior has been modernized to accommodate the museum exhibits, but it still retains many of its original architectural features.

 How much does it cost to visit the Museum on The Mound?